jfoltyn/forseti_server/README.md

 2. Go to `/swagger-ui.html`
 3. Enjoy

+## Generating data

+Execute **GET** request to `/dev/generate`.
+There is some degree of customizing generation process.
+Parameters can be seen in swagger documentation.

 ## Nice to have
 1. Using terminal for everything is cool, but You may find having Robo3T as MongoGUI attractive alternative [DOWNLOAD](https://robomongo.org/download)

+## Sort codes for banks
+In `resources/number_details_processed.csv` file there is a file with sort codes for most of polish banks with some details about them.
+It probably still contains error and some extra fields.
+It would be appreciated if someone would perfect it.